barryclark/jekyll-now/_posts/kickstart.md

 Oh man, you didn't actually think you were gonna get out of here without an emotional hook, did you?

 When I was 4 years old, I went and sat down at the family piano, and asked my mom (who was a piano teacher) to teach me how to play.
 I spent the next 14 years honing my craft, and eventually became one of the best under-18 piano players in the state of Iowa.
 I also picked up drums & percussion, bass, and guitar along the way as well.
 I was a 2-time All-State percussionist, and entered college as a music education major.
-While that didn't pan out for me (got bit by the injury bug), music has never left my blood.
+While that didn't pan out for me ([got bit by the injury bug][rerouting]), music has never left my blood.

 In the fall of 2012, while in the midst of recording my first EP *Sailing*, my mom was diagnosed with cancer.
 I rushed to finish it, because I wanted her to be able to hear what I had done.